metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 Giants offensive line is still shit though.

 Has Darnold woken up now after an excellent bootleg throw to DJ Moore?
+Nope...never mind.
+He threw a terrible interception on a 3rd and long.

 ***